LoopKit/loopdocs/docs/installing.md

 ![Source](img/github_desktop.jpg)

-Finally, go to the same Source Control menu in XCode that you just used to “Commit” and this time choose “Push”.
+Finally, go to the same Source Control menu in Xcode that you just used to “Commit” and this time choose “Push”.
 This will push your code customizations up to your GitHub repository.
 You can confirm this by finding the Loop.xcconfig file and looking at the MAIN_APP_BUNDLE_IDENTIFIER.
 It should no longer say `com.loopkit`.

 ![Source](img/github_updated.jpg)